About EHS

 Director

-EHS is overseen by our Board of local citizens.
-We act in keeping with our mission - to engage and inspire the communities of Centerbrook, Essex and Ivoryton - and in accordance with our rules and by-laws.
+EHS is overseen by a volunteer Board of local residents.
+The Board serves in keeping with our mission - to engage and inspire the communities of Centerbrook, Essex and Ivoryton - and in accordance with our rules and by-laws.

 History doesn’t repeat itself, but it does rhyme